TheCodingDojo/algorithms/RIOTWalk-interview-method.md

 }
 ```

 - Add up the above terms, but ignore all the constants.
-All that's left is an `O(n)` loop nested inside an `O(n)` loop, so we multiple since what is inside a loop is multiple by how many times the loop iterates.
+All that's left is an `O(n)` loop nested inside an `O(n)` loop, so we multiply since what is inside a loop is multiplied by how many times the loop iterates.

   - `O(n) * O(n)`
   - Simplify: `O(n^2)`.